newfoundlandplucky/WiringNP/README.md

 # WiringNP
-This is a GPIO access library for NanoPi.
+This is based on a GPIO access library for NanoPi and explicitely supports NanoPi NEO Core2 on Armbian.
 It is based on the WiringOP for Orange PI which is based on original WiringPi for Raspberry Pi.

 Currently supported boards:
 NanoPi Neo